 Graduate school presents many challenges to developing professionals, leading students to occasionally neglect maintenance of an appropriate balance between professional activities and self-care.
 Richmont reminds students that development of professional competencies is dependent upon effective self-care behavior (i.e., sleep, adequate nutrition, exercise, medical health and mental health care when needed, social support, church involvement, etc.).

 It is the student's responsibility to maintain effective self-care behaviors while in graduate school.
 Students have access to their advisor, enhancement programs, mentors, and other resources while enrolled.
 Students are made aware of these opportunities at their orientation and in a bi-annual email.
-Students also have access to a list of low-cost counselors in the greater Atlanta and/or Chattanooga areas to assist them in this regard.
+Students also have access to a list counselors who offer reduced fees for Richmont students.

-Richmont's graduate training programs are a small professional community in which students support one another in developing effective self-care behaviors, much like the broader profession will be upon graduation.
+Richmont's graduate training programs are small professional communities in which students support one another in developing effective self-care behaviors, much like the broader profession will be upon graduation.
 When a student recognizes that another student regularly neglects his/her self-care, the student should try to offer assistance to the other student in obtaining help before discussing it with a faculty member.
 Should the other student continue to engage in significantly unhealthy self-care behavior following peer assistance, you, as the observer, should discuss your concerns with your advisor or dean.
 This is your professional responsibility.
 Faculty may also discuss observed concerns with students regarding neglect of regular self-care.